channyeintun/facebook-video-downloader/README.md

-# Private Video Downloader For Facebook
+# HD Video Downloader For Facebook

 [![GPL 3.0 License](https://img.shields.io/badge/license-GPL%203.0-green)](https://github.com/channyeintun/facebook-video-downloader/blob/main/LICENSE)

-Private videos in your facebook can be downloaded in mutiple resolutions (144p, 180p, 240p, 270p, 360p, 480p, 540p, 720p, 1080p).
-This app is mainly implemented for group videos.
-Therefore, videos across other places inside facebook except groups will not work properly.
-Everything about downloading the video and audio only happens in the browser.
-No backend service is used in this app.
-This app is only convenient to be used with a computer web browser - not convenient in smart phone web browsers.
+All videos in your facebook can be downloaded in both standard definition and high definition qualities.
+Everything about downloading the video and audio only happens in the browser except when you enable the proxy.

 I have used FFMPEG Library with WASM